 ESG KPI “Socially Responsible Investment (SRI)” KPI

-And our commitment for more sustainability pays off: As of September 30, 2021, 12 percent of all T-Shares were held by investors who partially take environmental, social, and governance criteria into account for their investment strategy; 10 percent were held by investors who manage their funds primarily in accordance with SRI aspects.
+Our commitment to greater sustainability pays off: As of December 31, 2022, around 31.3 percent of all T-Shares were held by investors who take environmental, social, and governance criteria into account for their investment strategy; the same figure was 28.3 percent in the previous year.

 - The most important key figures for measuring and managing climate-related opportunities and risks